 As Bodo Group agrees to peace talks, who are the Bodos explained

-Guwahati, Jan 25: One of the most wanted figures of the National Investigation Agency (NIA) Bishnu Goyari aka Bidai, the dreaded commander of the National Democratic Front of Bodoland (NDFB), reached Delhi for negotiations with the Centre after coming out of hiding recently.
+Guwahati, Jan 25: One of the most wanted by the list of National Investigation Agency (NIA) Bishnu Goyari aka Bidai, the dreaded commander of the National Democratic Front of Bodoland (NDFB), reached Delhi for negotiations with the Centre after coming out of hiding recently.

 Bidai was accused of masterminding series of attacks that killed over 80 Bodoland adivasis on 2014.
 The Interpol has issued red corner notice against him on the Centre's request.